imuncle/gitblog/README_en.md

 - [x] Search for aticle
 - [x] Like an article or comment
 - [x] API.
 It can output 'json' format information.
 Using methods are at the bottom of README.
+- [x] Issue Filter.
+You can filter your issues by creator or issue state (open or close).

 You can publish your article in Github issues page, just click 'New issue'.